NGAGE forum to create awareness on gender equity

 “We aim to reassure young minds that their concerns, opinions and suggestions are being heard and that the guidance they seek in solving problems for the future is available to them”, said Priya Varadarajan, founder of Durga India and the organiser of NGAGE.

-Noting that young people are both the receivers and reflectors of the violence in their societies, she said they need to come together to create a progressive, gender equitable society considering their potential to be tomorrow’s leaders.
+Noting that young people are both the receivers and reflectors of violence in the society, she said they need to come together to create a progressive, gender equitable society, considering their potential to be tomorrow’s leaders.

-For more details on the speakers, 3-day agenda, and registration, visit www.ngageforum.com.
+For more details on the speakers, three-day agenda and registration, visit www.ngageforum.com.